-SHIFT + COMMAND + 3 to capture a screenshot of the whole screen,
+SHIFT + COMMAND + 3 to easily capture a full-screen screenshot on your Mac.

-SHIFT + COMMAND + 4, then use mouse to select the required part of the screen.
+SHIFT + COMMAND + 4, then drag your mouse to select the desired area.

-Release the mouse or trackpad button to capture the screen.
+Release the mouse or trackpad button to snap the screenshot of the selected area.

 For capturing a specific window, Mac offers a simple solution.
 Use the combination

 SHIFT + COMMAND + 4 + Space Bar to precisely target a window.